I hope you enjoy reading this blog post.

 Another important link factor is relevance.
 For example, if your website is about food but you get a backlink from an automobile website, Google and other search engines will not treat the backlink as relevant.

 But if the backlink is from a related niche, they will treat it as relevant.
 In this example, a food website getting a backlink from a food preservation website will be trusted much better than the automobile website link.
+You may want to learn about backlink tools.

 On-page keyword usage